 By Seattle Bellevue's Mole Removal Expert Dr. Philip Young:

 Feel more confident and less self-conscious during that next important social engagement.
 You can have your mole or skin tag | lesion removed with minimal scarring.

-Dr. Philip Young is an award-winning beauty theorist and triple board certified facial plastic surgeon.
+Dr. Philip Young is an award-winning beauty theorist and Double board certified facial plastic surgeon.
 Find out why people from around the world travel to see him here: Top Ten Reasons to choose Dr. Philip Young.
 Click here to read about Dr. Young’s groundbreaking Theory on Facial Beauty called the Circles of Prominence.

 Before Excisional Removal of a Mole | Skin Lesion at the Nose | Cheek Junction